atanikan/balsam_ppi_llama/Sunspot/README.md

 python3 define_jobs.py
 ```

-:Note: This should start submitting jobs.
+> _Note:_ This should start submitting jobs.
 From the [define_jobs.py](define_jobs.py) file, change the `df = df.loc[0:999] #change this to run all` to fetch all 19k proteins.
 The app also as of now runs 100 proteins per instance.
 Change the batch size `self.get_word_batches(df,100)` to increase as needed.
 You can also make 3 instance run on one node by changing this `node_packing_count = 1 #change this to set number of jobs in parallel on same node; set to 3 once fixed` once it's fixed on Sunspot.

-:Note: Change the conda environment within the [define_app.py](define_app.py) in shell_preamble as well to your custom environment if needed.
+> _Note:_ Change the conda environment within the [define_app.py](define_app.py) in shell_preamble as well to your custom environment if needed.

 2. Before you start running the polling app on your local system.
-Change the output path to the path where [define_jobs.py](define_jobs.py) writes the output to, inside[define_polling_app.py](define_polling_app.py) file
+Change the directory parameter inside [define_polling_app.py](define_polling_app.py) file to the path where [define_jobs.py](define_jobs.py) writes the output to.

 ```bash
 jobs = [